vapoursynth/vapoursynth/doc/installation.rst

 Installation of VSFS
 ####################
 By default vsfs isn't enabled and you will have to do it yourself.
-Assuming you've already installed the Pismo File Mount Audit Package simply open a command prompt and type "pfm register <installation directory here>\\vsfs.dll".
+Assuming you've already installed the Pismo File Mount Audit Package simply open a command prompt and type "pfm register <installation directory here>\\core\\vsfs.dll".
 After this you can right click any .vpy script and select *Quick mount* to have it appear as a virtual directory with and avi file and an error log.

 Compiling